-Wynton playing with Gerald Wilson and Plas Johnson next week
+Wynton to play with Gerald Wilson and Plas Johnson next week

 Jazz at Lincoln Center continues to celebrate the jazz cities of America with a special concert series entitled Los Angeles: Central Avenue Breakdown featuring the Jazz at Lincoln Center Orchestra with Wynton Marsalis on February 23-25 at 8pm at Frederick P. Rose Hall on Broadway at 60th St. in New York City.